usnistgov/hyperspy_tutorial/instructions/install_bundle_mac.rst

 ^^^^^^^^^^

 Run the downloaded file to proceed with the installation.
-This installer is currently not identified as trusted party by macOS, meaning that macOS will not allow to run the installer simply by double-clicking on it.
+This installer is currently not identified as coming from a trusted party by macOS, meaning that macOS will not allow to run the installer simply by double-clicking on it.
 However, control-clicking the app icon, then choosing ``Open`` from the shortcut menu will allow to run the installer, as explained in the `macOS documentation <https://support.apple.com/en-gb/guide/mac-help/mh40616/mac>`_.

 .. figure:: _static/macOS_right_click_open.png